ava-labs/avalanche-docs/docs/subnets/create-a-mainnet-subnet.md

     Mainnet
 ```

-In the [deploy the SUBNET](#deploy-the-subnet) section, we saw that a Subnet is permissioned via a set of keys.
+In the [deploy the SUBNET](#deploy-the-subnet) section, a Subnet was shown to be permissioned via a set of keys.
 Therefore not any node can be added as validator to the Subnet.
 A holder of a control key _must_ call [SUBNET addValidator](../apis/avalanchego/apis/p-chain.md#platformaddsubnetvalidator) first to allow the node to validate the Subnet.
 So the tool allows the user now to verify if the node has already been permissioned ("whitelisted") to be a validator for this Subnet (by calling an API in the background).

 ```text
 Would you like to check if your node is allowed to join this subnet?